-- 1. Ensure that the user has completed the S parameter calibration. - 2.
-Select Cal $\rightarrow$ Fixtures $\rightarrow$ Fixture Setup $\rightarrow$ Port Match to enter the Settings screen. - 3.
+- 1. Ensure that the user has completed the S parameter calibration and obtained the S parameters of the DUT. - 2.
+Select Cal→Fixtures→Fixture Setup→Port Match to enter the Settings screen. - 3.
 By selecting the port and the parameter representation form of the matching module, the S2P file (AKA Touchstone file) of the matching module can be directly exported or the circuit model of the matching module can be used.
 It supports 9 topologies which are combined by L, R, G, and C. It is necessary to manually set the parameter values of L, R, G, and C components.
 Checking the Enable Port Matching On All Ports tab means that all ports are matched.
-When the frequency range in the S2P file of the imported matching module is less than the frequency range set by the current interface, the system will extrapolate the S2P file by default.
-In other words, all the uncovered low-frequency parameters are replaced by the last point in S2P file making the frequency range of the S2P file the same as the frequency range of the current interface. - 4.
-Click Close to complete the setting and click Apply Fixtures to ON to take effect.
+When the frequency range in the S2P file of the imported matching module is less than the frequency range set by the current interface, such as the Enable

+Extrapolation item is not checked, the system will extrapolate the S2P file by default.
+In other words, all the uncovered low-frequency parameters are replaced by the first point in the S2P file and all the uncovered high-frequency parameters are replaced by the last point in S2P file making the frequency range of the S2P file the same as the frequency range of the current interface.
+If you check the Enable Extrapolation tab, the system will interpolate the frequency points not covered by S2P so that the frequency range of the S2P file is the same as that of the current interface.

+4. Click Close to complete the setting and click Apply Fixtures to ON to take effect.